sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Defensive**], [**Sustained**]

 Effect: While sustained, this Gu negates and stores all heat damage dealt to your hit points, to a maximum of {20, 50}.
-If you hit a creature with a punching or kicking attack, deal additional heat damage equal to the damage stored inside Heatsink Gu to the target.
+If you hit a creature with an unarmed melee attack, deal additional heat damage equal to the damage stored inside Heatsink Gu to the target.
 When you stop sustaining Heatsink Gu, its stored damage reverts to 0.

 ### Iron Hook Silver Slash Gu
 *Rank 5 Attack*